 Outside the clinic and the lab, I am the same, endlessly curious, quietly observant, sometimes stubbornly hopeful.
 I find solace in writing, in the small rituals of order, in understanding the anatomy of stories as much as the anatomy of people.

-My name is Dr. Anusha {nicknamed as Alena :)}, and I believe science is most powerful when it’s personal.
+My name is Anusha, and I believe science is most powerful when it’s personal.

-In 2022, when my grandmother was diagnosed with leiomyosarcoma of the thyroid, I stopped viewing oncology as a distant specialty.
+In 2022, when my grandmother was diagnosed with leiomyosarcoma of the thyroid, I stopped viewing oncology as a distant speciality.
 It became a language I needed to understand.
-Watching her battle a cancer so rare that even textbooks had few words for it changed how I approached science — not as a field, but as a calling.
+Watching her battle a cancer so rare that even textbooks had few words for it changed how I approached science.

 Since then, my academic path has been shaped by that single, intimate encounter with uncertainty and resilience.
-From clinical rotations across prosthodontics, oral pathology, and surgery, to overseeing autopsies and studying tumor morphology, I’ve learned that medicine is not just about intervention — it’s about interpretation.
-About learning how to listen to the body when it speaks in silence.
+From clinical rotations across oral medicine & radiology, prosthodontics, oral pathology, and surgery, to overseeing autopsies and studying tumour morphology, I’ve learned that medicine is not just about intervention; it’s about interpretation.

-I’m now channeling my training and curiosity into oncology and craniofacial sciences, exploring how molecular mechanisms can redefine both treatment and recovery.
-My academic work reflects a blend of clinical precision and human depth — I study not only the disease, but the life that carries it.
+I’m now channelling my training and curiosity into head and neck oncology and craniofacial sciences, exploring how molecular mechanisms, especially resistance, can redefine both treatment and recovery.
+My academic work reflects a blend of clinical precision and human depth.

-Because at the heart of it, my story began with one person’s illness.
+Because at its heart, my story began with one person’s illness.
 But my purpose now is to make sure others find clarity, care, and courage in theirs.

 Exploring the intersections of medicine, research and the human experience